 ASH can deliver members to site wrapped in plastic or by other arrangement.
 Members will require a forklift, crane or hand unload on site.
 It is essential that members be protected from weathering - which can occur quickly.
 Carefully store members once delivered to prevent damage or surface marks.
 Minor damage or marking cannot always be prevented during delivery and assembly.
-Planing, sanding or re-working any marks should be taken into consideration when calculating costs and are not considered grounds for a complaint.
+Planing, sanding or re-working any marks should be taken into consideration when calculating costs.